karatelabs/karate/karate-demo/README.md

 ## Example Report

 > This is optional and if you use the parallel runner as described above, the JUnit XML emitted is sufficient for most CI tools (e.g. Jenkins) to generate test reports and determine whether the build passed or failed.
+But the advantage of the approach below is that it includes HTTP request and response logs in-line with the report.

 Since the [maven-cucumber-reporting](https://github.com/damianszczepanik/maven-cucumber-reporting) plugin [has an issue](https://github.com/damianszczepanik/maven-cucumber-reporting/issues/61#issuecomment-310815425) where reports will not be generated if the build fails, we recommend that you directly use the [cucumber-reporting](https://github.com/damianszczepanik/cucumber-reporting) library programmatically in combination with the [Karate parallel runner](https://github.com/intuit/karate#parallel-execution).
 Here is how: